-Today, the European Parliament’s civil liberties committee has recommended “Trilogue” negotiations on the EU scheme to “prevent the dissemination of terrorist content online” which may make, inter alia, upload filters mandatory.
+“Trilogue” negotiations on the EU scheme to “prevent the dissemination of terrorist content online” are underway which may make, inter alia, upload filters mandatory.

 In a series of closed-door meetings, the European Parliament and the Council (representing the member state governments) will hammer out a final text acceptable to both institutions.
 It’s the last chance to make changes before the Regulation gets adopted.
-Meetings are to start in October.
+Meetings started in October.

 State of play